ahstarwab/Whisper-Rocognition/video_feature/README.md

 I highly recommend you run the script mannually line by line to avoid any error You must run the script in the right order to avoid dependency problem

-# Data Processing
-This part contains all files related with data processing procedure.

-Executables:
-## data_processing.sh
+## demo_run.sh
 A end-to-end pipeline that process the raw videos and generate video features.
-The end file will be videoFeatures.tar.gz
+The end file will be videoFeatures.tar.gz and audiowav.tar.gz
-Argument: N/A

-### ./video/downloadVideo.sh
-Automatically download the raw video and unzip them
-Argument: N/A

-### ./audio/downloadAudio.sh
-Automatically download the raw audio and unzip them

-### cleanVideo.py
-Remove video that has no corresponding audio
-Argument: N/A

-### cutSilence.sh
-Match onset and duration of video with audio
-Argument: N/A
+Argument: set(train or test) , normal or whisper

 #### duration.py
 Calculate the duration of the audio